V-Sekai-fire/aria-character-core/decisions/R25W1900000-aria-neon-traverse-standalone-app.md

 ## Context

-Need bot harness for stress testing inter-block movement, zone transfers, and authoritative trading with 1000+ concurrent bots.
+Need bot harness for stress testing navmesh-based city block simulation with 1000+ concurrent bots.
+Navmesh serves as the core simulation mechanism for movement, zone transfers, and trading interactions.
 Current `aria_neon_frontlines` lacks these features.

+A navigation mesh (navmesh) is a data structure that represents the walkable surfaces of a 3D environment as a network of interconnected polygons.
+It enables efficient pathfinding and collision detection for AI agents in complex environments like city blocks.

 ## Decision